whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-22-Bespoke-Post-Island-Box-Subscription-July-2016-Review-Coupon.md

 **Pineapple Co.** Pineapple Tumblers, Set of 2, 12 oz. *Value $70 ($35/each)*

 I've seen these tumblers before (last year I think) and I thought to myself, I gotta have one of those!
 I mean look at them, they're so gorgeous and you can use the bottom of the pineapple as a stand.
 So cool!
-But as usual, it got put away in the back of my to do list and I forgot about them.
-Now that Pineapples are so in this summer, plus I saw that [Bespoke Post](http://bespoke.evyy.net/c/164125/70438/1804){:target="_blank"} had a box with them this month, it was a done deal.
+But as usual, it got put away in the back of my to do list and I forgot about purchasing them.
+Now that Pineapples are so in this summer, plus I saw that [Bespoke Post](http://bespoke.evyy.net/c/164125/70438/1804){:target="_blank"} had a box that included these this month, it was a done deal.
 I clicked and I bought.

 <br>